 What could an educational model for the future look like?
 It could look a bit like Hyper Island.

-Hyper Island - a digital media school started in Sweden - has just set up in Manchester in a pilot programme sponsored by NESTA.
+Hyper Island, a digital media school started in Sweden, has just set up a pilot programme in Manchester sponsored by Nesta.
 The first cohort of students arrived two weeks ago.
 They have signed up to a school without teachers, without grades and without exams.
 Students will lead their own learning, and will be supported to develop skills to evaluate and reflect on their own performance and on the performances of their peers.
 Failure is explicitly encouraged as a critical step in learning how to do something or developing a solution to a problem.

 This may sound like chaos, but the approach is disciplined and serious.
 Hyper Island is underpinned by a pedagogy which features problem-based learning, experience-based learning and industry briefs.
 Students work on projects set by colleagues from businesses within the digital media sector, so all learning happens in simulated or real professional contexts.

-The Hyper Island curriculum is created in a close collaboration between Hyper Island's expert curriculum designers and a range of industry partners (who are asked to offer a picture of current industry priorities, trends and skill needs and who often go on to design modules or projects for students).
-In the Manchester pilot, these include MTV, McCann, Channel 4, Saatchi and Saatchi, Sony Games, Code Computerlove and Weiden and Kennedy.
+The Hyper Island curriculum is created in close collaboration between Hyper Island's expert curriculum designers and a range of industry partners (who are asked to offer a picture of current industry priorities, trends and skills needs, and who often go on to design modules or projects for students).
+In the Manchester pilot, these include MTV, McCann, Channel 4, Saatchi and Saatchi, Sony Games, Code Computerlove, and Weiden and Kennedy.

 The deep involvement of industry players in design and delivery means the Hyper Island curriculum is fresh and relevant, which is particularly important for dynamic and innovative sectors, such as the high-tech creative industry.
 If ambitions are realised, students at Hyper Island will have a real head start.
 They will be ambitious, entrepreneurial, adaptable and in demand.
 They will also have developed a strong network of peers, potential employers and collaborative partners.